-- Federal and state matching funds for the period of 2020 to 2024 reflect current allocations and are inflated 2.2% per year thereafter, beginning in 2025 per MassDOT. - Deductions for statewide items that cannot be allocated individually to the MPOs Central Artery GANs repayment, Planning, and Extra Work Orders/Cost Adjustments, and the Accelerated Bridge Program are taken from total available funding, leaving an amount for the available federal funding to be allocated in the regional plans. - Statewide Bridge funding is not included in table 15-1, MassDOT did not provide regional breakout (see table 15-2) - Interstate and Non Interstate funding are attributed to each region based upon formula such as a region's % of the total lanes miles of interstate miles/national highway system miles. - Funding availability for bridges is based upon the Commonwealth's commitment to a Statewide Bridge Program.
-The bridge program has two components: federal aid and non-federal aid (NFA) eligible. - Estimated funding for Other Statewide, NFA Bridge, and Regional Target funding is allocated among the MPOs based upon the existing MARPA TIP targets. - After 2028 the GANS repayment of the Central Artery and Accelerated Bridge Program is anticipated to be complete.
-This results in an increase in available transportation revenue.
-The MassDOT and MARPA agreed to allocate this additional revenue equally between statewide needs and regional discretionary funds.
+- Federal and state matching funds for the period of 2020 to 2024 reflect current allocations and are inflated 2.2% per year thereafter, beginning in 2025 per MassDOT. - Deductions for statewide items that cannot be allocated individually to the MPOs - Central Artery GANs repayment, Planning, and Extra Work Orders/Cost Adjustments, and the Accelerated Bridge Program - are taken from total available funding, leaving an amount for the available federal funding to be allocated in the regional plans. - Statewide Bridge funding is not included in Table 15-1, MassDOT did not provide a regional breakout (see Table 15-2). - Interstate and Non Interstate funding are attributed to each region based upon formula such as a region's % of the total lanes miles of interstate miles/national highway system miles. - Funding availability for bridges is based upon the Commonwealth's commitment to a Statewide Bridge Program.
+The bridge program has two components: federal aid and non-federal aid (NFA) eligible. - Estimated funding for Other Statewide, NFA Bridge, and Regional Target funding is allocated among the MPOs based upon the existing Massachusetts Association of Regional Planning Agencies (MARPA) TIP targets. - After 2028 the GANS repayment of the Central Artery and Accelerated Bridge Program is anticipated to be complete.
+Any additional revenue gained from the completion of this repayment will be distributed using the formula developed by MARPA.